jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 :ref:`Section 1 <section1>` covers basic processing with RAW, and
 :ref:`Section 2 <section2>` covers advanced processing with RAW.
+:ref:`Section 3 <section4>` covers saving plots and plot data and opening data in other programs.
-:ref:`Section 3 <section3>` covers how to set up RAW for integrating images for those who do not already have a configuration file.
+:ref:`Section 4 <section3>` covers how to set up RAW for integrating images for those who do not already have a configuration file.